AusmitaBarman/test-unity/README.md

 - **Hover to Read**: Hover your hand or controller over the tree to reveal and read the story associated with it.

 ## Credits:
-- **Unity Asset Store**: Assets for trees, flowers, and environmental elements.
+- **Unity Asset Store**: Assets for trees, flowers, and environmental elements **Japanese Garden Pack**

 ## Contributing:
 Feel free to fork this repository, submit issues, or create pull requests to contribute to the development of the **Cherry Blossom VR Experience**.

 ## Contact:
-For any questions or feedback, feel free to open an issue or reach out to [your email]!
+For any questions or feedback, feel free to open an issue or reach out to ausmita.barman@gmail.com!